HomeTriviaHolidaysKrampusnacht

 ✓ TRUE

-Some Austrian towns restrict Krampus runs after injuries occurred from overly aggressive performers hitting spectators with sticks or chains.
+Some Austrian towns have banned Krampus runs after injuries occurred from overly aggressive performers hitting spectators with sticks or chains.

 8.